GaryS007/Portfolio-1-Gary/README.md

 ## Testing

 While building this website, I created a Test Page to test new ideas and specific layouts.
 As a rule of thumb, I did a lot of my testing as I built each section.
 I didn't want to move on from 1 section to another until I was satisfied.
 Manually clicking and testing each URL, using Chrome Dev Tools to test responsiveness on all pages for each specific section.
+Then finally running my HTML and CSS through validators to spot any minor issues.

 ### Validator Testing & Bug Fixes
 - Ran all **HTML** through [WC3 Validator](https://validator.w3.org/) and found some basic errors.